 Become part of the Slow Food and Green movements.

 What makes the Dragonfly Farms CSA different?

 Farms offers local, fresh, in-season produce.
-We

-provide wholesome, tasty, and minimally-processed food.
+We all believe in providing wholesome, tasty, and minimally-processed food.

 Our csa brings a

-wide range of food items closer to consumers who value
+wide range of food items closer to consumers

-the nutrition of
+who value the nutrition of

 their food, their time, and leisure.